Starting with R

 Installing R packages

-Now that we have both R and RStudio, we need some essential libraries (called “packages” in R).
+Now that we have both R and Positron, we need some essential libraries (called “packages” in R).
 I’ll describe only a few of the main ones here, but more will be installed and covered throughout the tutorials.
 Core Packages:

 • tidyverse: This is a collection of packages, so when you install and import it, you’re not just getting one library but an entire suite of them.
 It includes ggplot2 (for stunning visualizations), dplyr (for data manipulation), readr (for reading data), and many more.
 Perfect for data wrangling and creating beautiful plots.
 This is probably the most important package ecosystem in R. Explore all the sub-packages to learn more!